 Spelling is incorporated into the lesson plans and is initially taught in conjunction with phonics.
 Beginning with the third unit of Level One, children begin to memorize and apply spelling rules.
 The dictation activities within the lessons are also important for improving spelling skills.

 Each course includes several poems from which students (or their parents) can select a few that the student will memorize over the year.
 Students have other memory work that varies from course to course.

 Geography is added beginning with Level Two.
 Map work and cultural studies shift geographical focus each year to different, specific parts of the world.
 While principles of geography are taught each year, geography coverage is relatively superficial.
 You might want to add more comprehensive geography at some point.

 Images of artwork are included in all course books and are incorporated into the lessons with teacher-directed questions.
+The artwork images are printed at high resolution so that details are visible.
 Artworks are not used for picture studies in an open-ended fashion.
 Instead, children learn something about the artwork, and then they respond to specific questions presented from the course books.
 In addition, children develop drawing skills and work with some art media.
 Beginning with Level Two, art lessons are often integrated with coverage of other subject areas.

 While the author of TGATB's Language Arts & Literature courses is a member of the Church of Jesus Christ of Latter-day Saints, the content is non-denominationally Christian.
 Courses are written from a Christian perspective, incorporating biblical principles and character building, but they are not designed to teach religion; developing positive character is a much stronger theme.
 As Phillips explains in the introduction to Level One, “This course is faith-based (geared toward Christians of all faiths), with the goal of producing not only intelligent minds but also high character and hearts that love God, nature, and good literature” (p.
 2).
 Consequently, religious content in these courses is limited and sporadic with only occasional mentions of God.